craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 #### Crafts of the Bandits
 ###### The Ring of False Wishes
 ```
-	GME-016 "Item or Entity Name"
+	GME-016 "RING OF FALSE WISHES"
 	Threat Level: COLOR
 	Entry Class: CLASS
 	Source: AUTHOR